Travel Advisory for Bermuda

 Do

-- Always follow the instructions of local authorities and monitor local media for information, especially during demonstrations or severe weather.
+- Always follow instructions from local authorities and monitor local media, particularly during demonstrations or hurricane season.

 Don't

-- Do not display signs of affluence or wear expensive jewelry to avoid attracting petty criminals.
+- Do not display signs of affluence or wear expensive jewelry in public, as this can attract petty criminals.

 Advisory Comparison by Government Source